December 7, 20200 mins read

 If you wish to dive in dependency locking in Gradle further, check out the official documentation.

 We hope you like this Snyk feature!
-If you don’t have a Snyk account yet, you can get one for free.
+Don’t have a Snyk account yet?
+Sign up for free.